lendis-advice-offboaridng-interview-exit-interview-hero

 Goals and advantages of an offboarding meeting

-The exit interview gives the company the opportunity to say goodbye to employees in person and show its appreciation for the work they have done.
-It can also be used to achieve other objectives, including
+The final interview gives the company the opportunity to say goodbye to the employees personally and thus show its appreciation for the work done.
+In addition, further goals can be achieved, including:

 • Identify optimization opportunities for company processes